newrelic/newrelic-diagnostics-cli/docs/Anatomy-of-a-Task.md

 ## Naming

-The name is a critical part of the nrdiag task and will drive both the file name itself, it's identity and the identifier.
+The name is a critical part of the nrdiag task and will drive both the file name itself, its identity and the identifier.

 Example of a task name: Node/Env/Version